-It doesn’t make a great deal sense spending a day studying to ride a manual motorbike when you’re going to spend the subsequent two years using a twist ‘n’ go scooter.
+It doesn’t make a great deal of sense to spend a day studying to ride a manual motorbike when you’re going to spend the subsequent two years using a twist ‘n’ go scooter.

 Still unsure?
 Check out our in-depth information here.

-It would additionally be smart to brush up on the basic theory of riding a motorbike or scooter, however make certain you recognize which kind of machine you intend to ride first.
-There’s no point studying how to ride a motorcycle, if you end up using a scooter.
+It would additionally be a good idea to brush up on the basic theory of riding a motorbike or scooter, however, make certain you recognize which kind of machine you intend to ride first.
+There’s no point studying how to ride a motorcycle if you end up using a scooter.
 You can review out our more in-depth information to prepare for your CBT here.

 You don’t want to fear about buying your very own motorbike or scooter prior to your CBT, or buying your personal protective gear - in truth we would really suggest that you wait till you’ve had your CBT training session before thinking about any purchase.

-The school will supply you with a bike, as well as a helmet and most, if not all, schools will supply you with gloves and a jacket too (we advocate that it’s well worth some contact to find out precisely what the training school will provide before you attend the training session).
+The school will supply you with a bike, as well as a helmet and most, if not all, schools will supply you with gloves and a jacket too.
+Double-check your confirmation email for exactly what the school will provide.

 As for clothing on the day, you’ll favor to put on some thick denims and sturdy boots that cover your ankles.